evaheemskerk/RDI_calculator/README.md

-# RDI_calculator
+# Spatial distribution using RDI-calculator
-This algorithm allows you to find the three spatial localization indexes, proposed by Stueland _et al._
+This algorithm allows you to find the three spatial localization indexes in 3d, proposed by Stueland _et al._(2019) and based on formulas from Wang _et al._ (2019) and Park _et al._ (2012)

+Michael Stueland, Tianhong Wang, Hye Yoon Park, and Stavroula Mili.
+Rdi calculator: an analysis tool to assess rna distributions in cells.
+Scientific reports, 9(1):8267, 2019.

+Tianhong Wang, Susan Hamilla, Maggie Cam, Helim Aranda-Espinoza, and Stavroula Mili.
+Extracellular matrix stiffness and cell contractility control rna localization to promote cell migration.
+Nature communications, 8(1):896, 2017.

+Hye Yoon Park, Tatjana Trcek, Amber L Wells, Jeffrey A Chao, and Robert H Singer.
+An unbiased analysis method to quantify mrna localization reveals its correlation with cell motility.
+Cell reports, 1(2):179–184, 2012.

 # Content
 * main_nucleus: run when interested in the nucleus